elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 Another thing I notice is the potential overlap within some of the churn reasons.
 For instance, one churn reason is “service dissatisfaction” which is under churn category “dissatisfaction”.
-Unless the customer completely stopped using telecom services all together, they are highly likely to have opt our for a competitor.
+Unless the customer completely stopped using telecom services altogether, they are highly likely to have opted out for a competitor.

-Similarly, churn reason “lack of affordable download/upload speed” under churn category “price” and churn reason “competitor offered higher download speeds” under churn category “competitor”.
-They opt out for a competitor, they did not stop using internet.
-It might be beneficial to reconsider churn category “competitor” to get clearer distinctions between different motivations for churning.
+Similarly, churn reason “lack of affordable download/upload speed” under the churn category “price” and churn reason “competitor offered higher download speeds” under the churn category “competitor”.
+They opted out for a competitor, they did not stop using the internet.
+It might be beneficial to reconsider the churn category “competitor” to get clearer distinctions between different motivations for churning.

 ``` r